 Cadet Resources

-Welcome to the cadet resources section.
-Here you’ll find important guidance to help you understand expectations, procedures, and standards within the cadet program.
+Welcome to the Cadet Resources section!
+Here, you’ll find essential guidance on expectations, procedures, and standards to help you succeed in the cadet program.

 Below are Acronyms and Definitions we use at 205 Collishaw Squadron.
 For a complete list of National Defence and the Canadian Armed Forces Manual of Abbreviations view here.